Creating A To Do List In WordPress

 Additional Information

-The Cleverness To-Do List plugin offers additional functions that let you display to-do lists on your WordPress website using widgets, and insert a list into any page or post using short codes.
+The Cleverness plugin provides added functionality that lets you display to-do lists on your website using widgets, and add a list to content inside a post or page using shortcodes.

-To add a to-do list to your site using widgets, go to the ‘Widgets’ page (Appearance > Widgets) and drag the ‘To-Do List’ widget to the location in your sidebar (or footer) menu where you want the list to show …
+To add a to-do list to your site using widgets, go to the ‘Widgets’ page (Appearance > Widgets) and drag the ‘To-Do List’ widget to the menu location where you want your list to display …

-The list will now display on your site where you have inserted the ‘to-do-list’ widget (i.e. the sidebar menu, footer, etc.)
+Your list will display on your site where you have placed the widget (i.e. the sidebar menu, footer, etc.)

-The Cleverness plugin also lets you create lists and checklists on your site with short codes.
+The Cleverness To-Do List plugin also lets you create to-do lists to your site using short codes.

-To access the documentation on using short codes, select To-Do List > To-Do List from the admin menu …
+To access the documentation on using short codes, click on To-Do List > To-Do List from your WP admin menu …

-The documentation section explains different ways to configure and use short codes to display lists on your posts and pages.
+The documentation section explains different ways to configure and use shortcodes for displaying lists on your pages and posts.

-Once you know what type of information you would like to add to your site, open up a new post or page and either type or paste the shortcode inside the content editor …
+Once you know what information you would like to add to your site, create a new page or post and either type or paste the shortcode inside the content editor …

-After publishing your page or post, you should see the list displayed in the location where you added the short code …
+After publishing your page or post, you will see the list displayed in the location where you added the short code …

 Congratulations!
-Now you can create and add to-do lists to your WordPress site.
+Now you can create and add a to-do list to your WordPress site or blog.